easeaico/pulse-go/docs/Methodology/InhalerMethodology.md

 The inhaler implementation is used to meet the requirement to administer a beta agonist (e.g., albuterol) as an intervention action for acute asthma.

 ### Approach
-The pMDI is modeled as a simple circuit (Figure 2) conditionally appended to the existing %Respiratory System circuit model.
+The pMDI is modeled as a simple circuit (@figureref {InhalerCircuit}) conditionally appended to the existing %Respiratory System circuit model.
 The inhaler circuit consists of a single inhaler node with a fixed volume connected to the external environment &ldquo;ground.&rdquo; If a spacer is specified in the scenario, the volume of the spacer is added to the inhaler node volume.
 When the pMDI is actuated during a scenario, the inhaler circuit is connected to the mouth node of the respiratory model, replacing the connection from the mouth to the external environment.
 Atmospheric air initially fills the inhaler volume and airflow into and out of the respiratory system temporarily passes through the inhaler node.

 <center>
 <a href="./Images/Inhaler/Inhaler_Figure02.png"><img src="./Images/Inhaler/Inhaler_Figure02.png"></a>

-<i>Figure 2. %Inhaler circuit (red) connected to the %Respiratory System circuit.
+<i>@figuredef {InhalerCircuit} %Inhaler circuit (red) connected to the %Respiratory System circuit.
 The inhaler circuit consists of a single inhaler node that is added the respiratory circuit when the pMDI is actuated.</i>
 </center><br>

 To model coordinated use of the pMDI, conscious breathing actions were implemented.
 The end volumes and time lengths for exhalation, inhalation, and holding breath are specified as parameters for these actions, along with pMDI actuation timing.
 When the pMDI is actuated, the drug dose is added to the atmospheric air in the inhaler node.
 Depending on airflow direction, the air/drug mixture in the inhaler node flows into the mouth or out into the external environment.
 A fraction of the drug that flows through the mouth and trachea is removed from the system per @equationref {drug_fraction}.
 The remaining drug mass flows into and out of the lungs and alveoli.
 The drug mass in the inhaler node is assessed each time step during the scenario.
 When the drug mass in the inhaler node drops to approximately zero, the inhaler is disconnected from the respiratory circuit.